github/rack-statsd/README.md

-# RackMonitor
+# RackStatsD

 Some tiny middleware for monitoring Rack apps in production.

-* RackMonitor::RequestStatus - Adds a status URL for health checks.
+* RackStatsD::RequestStatus - Adds a status URL for health checks.
-* RackMonitor::RequestHostname - Shows which what code is running on which node for a given request.
+* RackStatsD::RequestHostname - Shows which what code is running on which node for a given request.
-* RackMonitor::ProcessUtilization - Tracks how long Unicorns spend
+* RackStatsD::ProcessUtilization - Tracks how long Unicorns spend
   processing requests.
 Optionally sends metrics to a StatsD server.

+Note: The request tracking code isn't thread safe.
+It should work fine for apps on Unicorn.

 This code has been extracted from GitHub.com and is used on http://git.io currently.